What do you need?

 -Bad attitudes.
 You are in one of the most beautiful places on earth.
 Enjoy it!

-• Likewise, if you are hellbent on how many fish you catch, you aren’t my ideal client.
+• Likewise, if you are hellbent on how many fish you catch, you aren’t our ideal client.

 -Dogs.
-I love dogs, but bring yours when you fish alone.
+We love dogs, but bring yours when you fish alone.

 -Cellphones if it is going to distract you on the river.